Frequently Asked Questions

 Is the trip suitable for small children?

 You are the best judge of your child as to how much they will get out of the trip.
 2 hours (or more and sometimes much more) can be a long time for the parent of a toddler exploring their sea legs and for other passengers enduring unhappy little ones.
+We do our best to accommodate young children, though, and we even have a toy box on board.
 We have a few basic rules for children while on board for their safety and the comfort of other passengers, which are outlined at the beginning of the trip.
 We decide whether small children are allowed on board given the sea conditions and length of trip.

 Is this trip universally accessible for all?